 Our research focuses on how individuals perceive the world around them, and how they use this sensory information to perform high-level cognitive operations such as speech perception and communication.
 We are greatly interested in multisensory integration, or how individuals combine information across the senses.
 Our work includes four active lines of research:

 - Basic research in multisensory integration and perception

 - How multisensory perceptual abilities develops across the lifespan

 - The relationship between sensory processing and cognitive function

 - Differences in perception in autism spectrum disorder, and how these differences affect ASD symptomatology

 We study these concepts at both the behavioural and neural level.
 To do this, we approach the topic from multiple perspectives, using behavioural psychophysical tasks, eye tracking, advanced neuroimaging techniques (fMRI, EEG, and TMS), and qualitative measures, including neuropsychological testing and questionnaires.

 More details of this work can be found by following the Research link above.
 We are always looking for research volunteers, and often have opportunities available for new research team members.
 If you are interested, please click on Contact Us for more information.
-Please note that we are currently operating in two locations, The University of Western Ontario and the University of Toronto St. George Campus.

 Individuals who are interested in applying for graduate school this fall or undergraduates currently at Western who are interested in joining the lab are strongly encouraged to contact me directly at: rsteve28 (at) uwo.ca